Your Tap Water Quality

 Plastic Water Bottle Pollution

-The production, transportation and disposal of plastic water bottles cause serious environmental damage.
+The production, transportation, and disposal of plastic water bottles cause serious environmental damage.
 As a result, North Americans are exploring more environmentally-friendly options, such as filling BPA-free plastic or stainless steel reusable bottles with tap water.
 Bottled water ranks as the second-largest commercial beverage sold in the United States on a volume basis.
-In Canada, it now outpaces the consumption of each of these beverages: coffee, tea, apple juice and milk.
+In Canada, it now outpaces the consumption of each of these beverages: coffee, tea, apple juice, and milk.
 An estimated 88% of water bottles are not recycled.
-We sent 65 million kilograms of PET beverage containers, many of them water bottles, to landfill or incineration in 2002 in Canada alone.
+We sent 65 million kilograms of PET beverage containers, many of the water bottles, to landfill or incineration in 2002 in Canada alone.
 These bottles take up to 1,000 years to biodegrade and may leak toxic additives into the groundwater.
 Plastic bottles are becoming the fastest growing form of municipal solid waste in the U.S. and Canada.